yashrajmahajan/sample-codes/README.md

 # sample-codes
 This is my sample codes for beginners in python.
-Using this repository learner's can learn the code and flow of python programming.
+Using this repository learner's can learn the code and flow of programming.

+Java
+Python
+CPP